kevanchristmas/kevanchristmas.gitHub.io/_posts/2024-04-28-1 object oriented product.md

 It seems fair to suggest that there's enough substantive similarity here to indicate more than an over-stretched metaphor?

-Overall, object-oriented programming is a tool to architect code that mirrors the intricacies of the real-world systems we are analyzing, enabling us to extract valuable insights while maximizing agility.
+Overall, object-oriented programming is a tool to architect code that mirrors the intricacies of the real-world, enabling us to create valuable applications while maximizing agility.
 As a final point, it's particularly useful when [refactoring](https://www.agilealliance.org/glossary/refactoring/) code written in a procedural style.

-In other words, start-ups, fintechs etc. are moslty natively built this way whilst trying to adapt any existing structure needs this approach.
+In other words, start-ups, fintechs etc. are often natively built this way whilst trying to adapt an existing structure calls for some version of this approach.

-A product mindset then, is not a fintech/skunkwork/innovation lab nor is it an oversupply of foosball tables, post-it notes, kanban boards and applying the 'Product' qualifier to existing functions or roles.

-These are an important nod to the principles and practice of Lean Startup, Agile delivery and customer obsession.
+A product mindset then, is not a fintech/skunkwork/innovation lab nor is it an oversupply of foosball tables, post-it notes, kanban boards and applying the 'Product' qualifier to existing functions or roles albeit that these are an important nod to the principles and practice of Lean Startup, Agile delivery and customer obsession.

-However we could be better off looking to understand where procedural patterns have been, or are being applied and trying to switch how the application (or system) works to Object Orientation.
+However we would be better off looking to understand where procedural patterns have been, or are being, applied and trying to switch how the application (or system) works to Object Orientation.

+So, to deliver winning products - create better customer outcomes by

+- modelling the real world problem space,

+- thinking objects, methods and data rather than functions

+- structure, execute and measure accordingly

-So, to deliver winning products model the real world problem space, think objects, methods and data rather than functions - most importantly notice when switching from one building pattern to another.
+Most importantly notice switches from one building pattern to the other.

-At least then the job titles might make more sense.
+At least then some of the job titles might make more sense.